Magishree/Tindog-/README.md

 # Tindog-

-It is a web page of purchasing dog
+It is a web page for purchasing dogs.
-Created with the knowledge of HTML,CSS and BOOTSTRAP Bootstrap make this web page more responsive.
+Created with the knowledge of HTML, CSS, and BOOTSTRAP.